 If you are about to conduct a mass lay-off, make sure to avoid legal problems.
 As an employer, you are obligated to follow the procedure for mass lay-offs.
 This procedure is regulated by the Danish Act on Collective Dismissals, according to which Danish employers are required to give notice of upcoming lay-offs.
-The Act stipulates that you must inform and negotiate with the employees and, during the process, inform De Regionale Arbejdsmarkedsråd about the negotiations.
+The Act stipulates that you must inform and negotiate with the employees.
+Additionally, as part of this process, it's essential to keep The Regional Labor Market Councils (De Regionale Arbejdsmarkedsråd) updated regarding the ongoing negotiations.

-It is essential that you as an employer is well prepared before initiating the lay-off process.
-That is why it is a good investment to get legal advising from NJORD law Firm’s specialists in the field.
+It is essential that you as an employer are well prepared before initiating the lay-off process.
+That is why it is a good investment to get legal advice from NJORD law Firm’s specialists in the field.

 NJORD Law Firm guides your company safely through the legal procedure, including notice requirements and the information and negotiation process.
 By following the legal procedure, you will not be met with claims for damages or penalties.